top of page

 What Are Payment Terms and Why They Matter

-Payment terms define when and how your customers are expected to pay you.
-They create structure, reduce confusion, and protect your cash flow.
+Payment terms explain when and how your customers are expected to pay you.

-• Payment methods (bank transfer, card, direct debit, PayPal)
+• Payment methods (bank transfer, card, direct debit, PayPal, etc.)

 Why Payment Terms Matter for Business Owners

-Payment terms aren’t admin — they’re a financial strategy.
+Payment terms aren’t just admin.
+They’re financial strategy.

 What You Need Before You Setup Payment Terms